dueca/dueca/doc/simplesimulation.md

 11:06:13.610182 iSYS id(0,2) setting ticker to autonomous 11:06:13.610243 iTIM First schedule for tick PeriodicTimeSpec(4700, 4800 p:100) with ActivityManager 4
 ~~~~

+Don't worry too much about the scheduling priority messages.
+These
+indicate that it is not possible now to run with real-time
+priority.
+During development, real-time running is seldom needed, in
+most cases the simulations run fine, and DUECA is robust enough to not
+mess up when the timing is a bit off.
+When running with actual
+simulation hardware the real-time capability is important, see the
+page on [Tuning Linux Workstations](#tunelinux) for how to do that.

 You will see that there is also a new window: